Correll Buckhalter: Denver Broncos

-Personal
+Personal life

 Buckhalter is a cousin of Tampa Bay Buccaneers cornerback Brandon McDonald.
 Buckhalter has had to deal with adversity over his career.
 His mother died when he was young and his brother Chris, who played on the Eagles practice squad in 1996, is serving a 20-year sentence for manslaughter.
 In March 2009 prosecutors in a Philadelphia drug dealing case named Buckhalter as a celebrity client of the alleged dealer, Styles N. Beckles.
 Buckhalter has not been charged with any crime and strongly denied any link to Beckles.

 Buckhalter owns a Quarter Horse stallion named 'Absolutely No Doubt,' who was the national high point Performance Halter Stallion of the American Quarter Horse Association in 2008.

 Buckhalter was charged with one count of conspiracy to commit wire fraud and health care fraud by the United States Department of Justice on December 12, 2019.
 He initially pleaded not guilty, but later pleaded guilty to the charge by July 2020.
 He was sentenced to 10 months in prison and 300 days of house arrest in October 2021.